biomejs/biome/website/src/content/docs/linter/rules/use-valid-anchor.md

 There are **many reasons** why an anchor should not have a logic with an incorrect `href` attribute:

-- it can disrupt the correct flow of the user navigation e.g. a user that wants to open the link in another tab, but the default "click" behaviour is prevented
+- it can disrupt the correct flow of the user navigation e.g. a user that wants to open the link in another tab, but the default "click" behavior is prevented
-- it can source of invalid links, and crawlers can't navigate the website, risking to penalise SEO ranking
+- it can source of invalid links, and crawlers can't navigate the website, risking to penalize SEO ranking

+For a detailed explanation, check out https://marcysutton.com/links-vs-buttons-in-modern-web-applications

 ## Examples